 The clay must be sun-dried first.
 Then she must add rainwater to clean it.
 It must be rainwater.
 Then she soaks the clay.
 It creates curdled pieces.
 She soaks it a second time, lets it dry, and then she grinds the clay on the metate.
 (Volcanic stone from El Malpais) The old, and sometimes ancient pottery sherds are soaked for three or four days to soften, and then dried, and grinded to the consistency of flour.

-The broken pottery pieces are used for temper to strengthen the pottery, and to lessen the chance of cracking, or breaking when fired.
+Old, often ancient, broken pottery pieces were used for temper to strengthen the pottery, and to lessen the chance of cracking, or breaking when fired.
 During the grinding process, more prayers are offered.